Genivia/ugrep/README.md

 Core i7, 16 GB 2133 MHz LPDDR3 Mac OS 10.12.6 machine.
 The best times for many
 runs is shown under minimal machine load.

-The following results span a range of different tests are promosing for our initial efforts on **ugrep**.
+The following results span a range of different tests and are promosing for our initial efforts on **ugrep**.
 These tests are not comprehensive (yet), but suggest where we made progress and where there is room for improvement.
 Also, performance results depend on compilers, libraries, the OS, the CPU type, and file system latencies.

-Our focus is on clean easy-to-understand source code with many features, while offering competitive performance.
+Our focus is on clean easy-to-understand source code with many features, while offering high performance that is competitive or beats the fastest grep tools.

 ### Tests